-The UCLA Neurocritical Care Fellowship is a nationally recognized clinical training program in neurocritical care.
-The program is a two-year program.
+The ACGME-accredited UCLA Neurocritical Care Fellowship is a nationally recognized clinical training program in Neurocritical care.
+The program is a 2 year program.
 This is one of a few recognized training programs in the United States and has been in existence since 1999.
 The Neurocritical Care Society and the American Academy of Neurology Section of Emergency and Critical Care Neurology have recently recognized UCLA as a premier example training program which encompasses and exceeds all fellowship requirements in neurocritical care.
 We have trained many fellows who have gone on to academic and clinical careers since our inception.
-UCLA is one of the first UCNS Accredited Fellowship Programs in the U.S.

 The UCLA program is unique in several respects.